 Invoice payment management: what every restaurant owner needs to know

 When you opened your restaurant, chances are invoice payment management wasn’t top of your list of priorities.
 And with good reason: you’re passionate about hospitality, not bank account details.
+How to manage invoices on a daily basis?
+How do you keep track of invoices and payments?

 The restaurant business is complex enough as it is – even on a good day.
 Not to mention what it’s like when there is a labour shortage or staff absences or a global pandemic.
 When the day is done, you want to collapse onto a sofa, not into a pile of paper marked with addresses and due dates.
+We got it: invoice management is a burden, and every business owner's nightmare.

 The trouble is, left unchecked, invoices will eat away far more of your time than they should – along with your energy and profit margins.
 So, how do you keep on top of invoice payments?
 Is there a way to make it simple?
 How do you get payments out the door so you can invite more customers in?
+How do companies manage invoices?

 Here’s what you need to know.